 Results of a new trends study by the Governance & Accountability Institute confirm that while a majority 86% of large publicly-traded companies in the S&P 500 continue to set the pace for corporate sustainability reporting, 60% of the companies included in the Russell 1000® also published sustainability reports in the year 2018.

-According to AlphaSense data, there have been over 430 ESG reports published by U.S. companies in the last six months.
-Out of those reports, over 10% were published within the Oil, Gas & Consumable Fuels sector, closely followed by Equity Real Estate Investment Trusts, and Chemicals.
+According to AlphaSense data, over 430 ESG reports were published by U.S. companies in the last six months.
+Out of those reports, over 10% were published within the Oil, Gas & Consumable Fuels sector, closely followed by Equity Real Estate Investment Trusts and Chemicals.

 Source: AlphaSense | Top 10 Sectors: Number of Published ESG Reports Over the Past 6 Months

-Looking back over a 5-year span, out of all U.S. companies, Advanced Micro Devices has published the most ESG reports, followed by CMS Energy Corp, ConocoPhillips, Gap, and Humana.
+Looking back over five years, out of all U.S. companies, Advanced Micro Devices has published the most ESG reports, followed by CMS Energy Corp, ConocoPhillips, Gap, and Humana.

 Source: AlphaSense | Top 10 U.S. Companies with the Highest Number of Published ESG Reports (2015 – 2020)

-Not every company that has published a significant number of ESG reports has ranked as a top-rated ESG company, though; and many companies that have published ESG reports may not be as “green” or socially-conscious as they position themselves to be.
-Understanding ESG is more important ever than before, and avoiding greenwashing is essential for corporate teams to ensure their ESG strategies are truly effective.
+Not every company that has published a significant number of ESG reports has ranked as a top-rated ESG company, though.
+Moreover, many companies that have published ESG reports may not be as “green” or socially conscious as they position themselves to be.
+Nevertheless, understanding ESG is more important than before, and avoiding greenwashing is essential for corporate teams to ensure their ESG strategies are genuinely effective.

-To monitor the most important ESG-related trends as we head into 2021, download Sustainable Success: The Rise of ESG and How to Prepare for the Future.
+To monitor the most critical ESG-related trends as we head into 2021, download Sustainable Success: The Rise of ESG and How to Prepare for the Future.